Review of Nutrish Dish Dog Food

 Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-When you consider the protein-boosting effect of the dried peas, pea protein, flaxseed and dried potato, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the dried peas, pea protein, flaxseed and dried potato, this looks like the profile of a kibble still containing a notable amount of meat.

-Rachael Ray Nutrish Dish contains both grain and grain-free dry dog foods using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Rachael Ray Nutrish Dish is a grain-inclusive dry dog food using a notable amount of named meat meal as its primary source of animal protein, thus earning the brand 4.5 stars.

 Rachael Ray Dog Food